 To understand how these disorders affect the brain, it is important to know what anxiety is.

 Anxiety can be defined as a feeling of worry, nervousness, or unease about something with an uncertain outcome.
-It is often accompanied by physical symptoms, such as increased heartbeat.
+It is often accompanied by physical symptoms, such as an increased heartbeat.

 Anxiety is a complex phenomenon, and the brain plays an important role in it.
 The human brain has a built-in fight or flight response that allows the body to react to danger quickly.
 When we are faced with a real threat or feel threatened, the brain instantly reacts by releasing stress hormones such as cortisol and adrenaline to increase heart rate and blood pressure to prepare the body to respond to a threat.

 However, when a person is constantly filled with anxiety, the brain releases excessive amounts of stress hormones in response to insignificant threats.
 This results in a constant state of fight or flight that can have a very serious impact on one’s health.
 In this article, we will look at how the brain processes anxiety, what happens when anxiety becomes chronic, and how therapy can help to rewire the brain.

 The human brain controls and regulates all of our bodily functions, thoughts, feelings, emotions, memories, etc. Among other things that the brain does, it also serves as a control center for processing anxiety.